INSIGHT-Desperate for bailout, Cyprus plays risky geopolitical game

 Working closely with Israel, they aimed to sell eastern Mediterranean gas to a Europe keen to wean itself off dependency on sometimes politically unreliable supplies from Russia.

-Cypriot officials say European companies were deliberately prioritized over Asian and other rivals in granting new drilling rights, with the newly elected government of President Nicos Anastiades keen to lean further toward Europe.
+Cypriot officials say European firms were deliberately prioritised over Asian and other rivals in granting new drilling rights, with the newly elected government of President Nicos Anastiades keen to lean further towards Europe.

 That, one official told Reuters last week, could extend to easier access to Cypriot military bases for any European military operations.